arthurrump/arthurrump.com/source/_drafts/my-favorite-podcasts.md

 There are a ton of developer podcasts out there, but there are four that I keep listening to:

 ### Hanselminutes
 Subtitled *Fresh Air for Developers*, Hanselminutes by Scott Hanselman is exactly that.
-Every week a new 30 minutes episode gets published, in which Scott interviews, developers, other people in the tech-industry, or his wife.
+Every week a new 30 minutes episode gets published, in which Scott interviews, developers, other people in the tech industry, or his wife.
 Sometimes that leads to a great technical discussion, at other times it's more of a lifestyle podcast.
 Scott asks all the right questions and makes sure his audience is staying with him, by clarifying all acronyms.
 A very refreshing podcast.

 Listen to Hanselminutes: [website](https://hanselminutes.com/), [feed](https://hanselminutes.com/subscribe)

 ### The Stack Overflow Podcast
-Hosted by Joel Spolsky, the CEO of Stack Overflow, and his team, the Stack Overflow Podcast gives insight into the inner workings of the Stack Overflow company and every time there are great interviews with SO employees or developers outside the company, as a part of the Developer Story promotion.
-With returning segments like Joel's rant, the one-minute tech review (which is rarely 1 minute), discussion of the news, the preperation of a Stack Overflow Constitution (you can vote too!), and games like Start-up or Shut up or Stump Nick Craver, this podcast is an hilarious addition to every developer's podcast library.
+Hosted by Joel Spolsky, the CEO of Stack Overflow, and his team, the Stack Overflow Podcast gives insight into the inner workings of the Stack Overflow company and great interviews with SO employees or developers outside the company, as a part of the Developer Story.
+With returning segments like Joel's rant, the one-minute tech review (which is rarely 1 minute), discussion of the news, the preparation of a Stack Overflow Constitution (you can vote too!), and games like Start-up or Shut up or Stump Nick Craver, this podcast is an hilarious addition to every developer's podcast library.

 Listen to The Stack Overflow Podcast: [website](https://stackoverflow.blog/podcasts/), [SoundCloud](https://soundcloud.com/stack-exchange), [feed](http://blog.stackoverflow.com/feed/podcast/)